Karth1kKumarK/Advance_lane_detection/_posts/2018-08-24-advance-lane.md

   </tr>
 </table>
 ### The steps to be followed to achieve objective are:
--   calibration of rpi camera to obtain intrinsic camera parameters and distortion coefficients.
+-  Calibration of rpi camera to obtain intrinsic camera parameters and distortion coefficients.
 -  Apply distortion correction to image from rpi camera.
 -  Apply the color mask and ROI to image to filter out unnecessary information
 -  Convert to grayscale image and apply canny edge detection